CuriosityRocks/RS41Simulator/README.md

 ## RS41 Python simulation framework and scripts

-## and C development files for the HELTEC AUTOMATION Lora Node 151, 433MHz board, to support the simulation
+## and C development files for the HELTEC AUTOMATION Lora Node 151, 433MHz board

 ## Description